rajdee/redux-in-russian/docs/recipes/ReducingBoilerplate.md

 }
 ```

-you can always write a function that generates an action creator:
+You can always write a function that generates an action creator:

 ```js
 function makeActionCreator(type, ...argNames) {